 Enough back to the post.
 While neurosis is not a physical problem, it can over time cause great distress leading to physical problems.
 In the vast majority of cases, it is brought about by social and environmental factors.
 This brings with them many problems.
 Yet even today, many years on, I still hear of people been given drugs first, questions later.

-Thankfully more so I hear of many doctor surgery’s having a registered counsellor or access to third-party counsellor practice.
-To name drop one such organization namely North East Counselling Services (who are resident in Gateshead and cover Jarrow and Hebburn in South Tyneside as well as other areas) are excellent at what they do and I highly recommend.
+Thankfully more so I hear of many doctor surgery’s having a registered counsellor or access to a third-party counsellor practice.
+To name drop one such counselling organization the North East Counselling Services (who are resident in Gateshead and cover Jarrow and Hebburn in South Tyneside as well as other areas) are excellent at what they do and I highly recommend.

 You do not need to have mental health problems to seek the help of a counsellor.
 Here are some areas they cover.
 (Although most all have their roots in one way or another relating to the mind):